Jason Heyward Player Props: Dodgers vs. Cardinals

-Jason Heyward -- with a slugging percentage of .240 in his past 10 games, including zero homers) -- will be in action for the Los Angeles Dodgers against the St. Louis Cardinals, with Jack Flaherty on the mound, on April 28 at 10:10 PM ET.
+On Sunday, Jason Heyward (.346 slugging percentage in past 10 games, with zero homers) and the Los Angeles Dodgers play the St. Louis Cardinals, whose starting pitcher will be Jake Woodford.
+First pitch is at 4:10 PM ET.

-He had two hits (going 2-for-3) in his last game against the Pirates.
+He had two hits (going 2-for-2 with a double and two RBI) in his last appearance against the Cardinals.

 Jason Heyward Game Info & Props vs. the Cardinals